Learning management system

-A learning management system (LMS) is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, materials or learning and development programs.
+A Learning Management System (LMS) is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, materials, or learning and development programs.
 The learning management system concept emerged directly from e-Learning.
 Learning management systems make up the largest segment of the learning system market.
 The first introduction of the LMS was in the late 1990s.
 LMSs have been adopted by almost all higher education institutions in the English-speaking world.
-Learning management systems have faced a massive growth in usage due to the emphasis on remote learning during the COVID-19 pandemic.
+Learning management systems have experienced a massive growth in usage because of the emphasis on remote learning during the COVID-19 pandemic.

-Learning management systems were designed to identify training and learning gaps, using analytical data and reporting.
-LMSs are focused on online learning delivery but support a range of uses, acting as a platform for online content, including courses, both asynchronous based and synchronous based.
+Learning management systems were designed to identify training and learning gaps using analytics and reporting.
+LMSs are focused on online learning delivery but also support a range of uses, serving as a platform for online content, including both asynchronous and synchronous courses.
 In the higher education space, an LMS may offer classroom management for instructor-led training or a flipped classroom.
 Modern LMSs include intelligent algorithms to make automated recommendations for courses based on a user's skill profile as well as extract metadata from learning materials to make such recommendations even more accurate.

 Purpose

 An LMS delivers and manages all types of content, including videos, courses, workshops, and documents.
-In the education and higher education markets, an LMS will include a variety of functionality that is similar to corporate but will have features such as rubrics, teacher and instructor-facilitated learning, a discussion board, and often the use of a syllabus.
+In the education and higher education markets, an LMS will include a variety of functionality similar to corporate LMSs, with features such as rubrics, teacher- and instructor-facilitated learning, a discussion board, and often a syllabus.
 A syllabus is rarely a feature in the corporate LMS, although courses may start with a heading-level index to give learners an overview of topics covered.

 History

-There are several historical phases of distance education that preceded the development of the LMS.
+Several historical phases of distance education preceded the development of the LMS.

 Correspondence teaching

 The first known document of correspondence teaching dates back to 1723, through the advertisement in the Boston Gazette of Caleb Phillips, professor of shorthand, offering teaching materials and tutorials.
 The first testimony of a bi-directional communication organized correspondence course comes from England, in 1840, when Isaac Pitman initiated a shorthand course, wherein he sent a passage of the Bible to students, who would send it back in full transcription.
-The success of the course resulted in the foundation of the phonographic correspondence society in 1843.
+The success of the course led to the founding of the phonographic correspondence society in 1843.
 The pioneering milestone in distance language teaching was in 1856 by Charles Toussaint and Gustav Langenscheidt, who began the first European institution of distance learning.
 This is the first known instance of the use of materials for independent language study.